McTavishLab/physcraper_ms/joss_submission.md

 the ones that do not know about phylogenetic methods and the ones that might know about phylogenetic methods but do not know much about a certain biological group.***

-1. Physcraper implements node by node comparison of the the original and the updated trees using the conflict API of OToL.
+1. Physcraper implements node by node/topology comparison of the the original and the updated trees using the conflict API of OToL, and summarizes differences.

 1. We hope the physcraper workflow demonstrates the benefits of opening results in phylogenetics and encourages researchers to strive for better data sharing practices.